supriya1100/Python_Programs/README.md

 # Python_Programs
-this is are my simple python projects
+this are my simple python projects